Italy bids farewell to Berlusconi on contested day of mourning

 Berlusconi was a highly divisive figure who set the mould for other businessmen-turned-politicians like former U.S. President Donald Trump, with a career punctuated by scandals and legal trials.

-In Milan, flower wreaths were stacked against the facade of the city's gothic cathedral ahead of the funeral starting at 1300 GMT, while giant screens were installed to allow people to follow from the square.
+In Milan, flower wreaths and soccer team banners were stacked against the facade of the city's gothic cathedral, while two giant screens allowed people to follow the funeral from the square.

-Among them was Lucia Adiele, a member of Berlusconi's Forza Italia who travelled nearly 1,000 kilometres from her home in Altamura, southern Italy, to bid farewell to her favourite politician.
+Among them was Lucia Adiele, a member of Forza Italia who travelled nearly 1,000 kilometres from her home in Altamura, southern Italy.

 "I was lucky enough to be a part of Forza Italia for 18 years.
 I was also lucky enough to meet him.
 The least I could do was to be here and say goodbye for the last time," she told Reuters TV.

-Around 2,300 people were expected to be inside the cathedral, including Meloni, President Sergio Mattarella and the leader of centre-left Democratic Party (PD) Elly Schlein.
+Around 2,300 people were expected inside the cathedral, including Meloni, President Sergio Mattarella and the leader of centre-left Democratic Party (PD) Elly Schlein.

-Parliamentary activity was de facto suspended on Wednesday to allow politicians to take part in the service.
+A larger crowd was gathering in the square outside, with an argument breaking out between Berlusconi's admirers and a woman who had come to criticise him.

+Another group of Berlusconi supporters began jumping up and down shouting "anyone who doesn't jump is a communist," a term Berlusconi often used to discredit his political opponents.

-The message from his five children read, "Sweetest Dad, Thank you for your life, Thank you for your love, You will always life inside us."
+The message from his five children read, "Sweetest Dad, Thank you for your life, Thank you for your love, You will always live inside us."

 ($1 = 0.9265 euros)

-(Reporting by Federico Maccioni, Giulio Piovaccari, Cristiano Corvino, Angelo Amante editing by Alvise Armellini, Alexandra Hudson)
+(additional reporting by Cristiano Corvino, Angelo Amante and Alvise Armellini, writing by Federico Maccioni, editing by Alexandra Hudson and Gavin Jones)

 ((Federico.maccioni@thomsonreuters.com; +39 3420768883;))